 The Nile Monitor (Varanus niloticus) is a medium-sized African lizard.
 It is found in most of Africa, except West Africa.
 It is a reptile – the second largest reptile in the Nile River (second to the Nile Crocodile).

 The Nile Monitor has mainly grey-brown muscular body with rough scales, green-yellow bars on its tail and green-yellow irregular spots on its back.
 It has a yellowish throat and underbelly.
-They have short, strong legs, with sharp claws.
-They use the claws for digging, climbing, and for defense.
-Their long tail is powerful, which they can whip in defense.
+It has short, strong legs, with sharp claws.
+It uses its claws for digging, climbing, and for defense.
+Its long tail is powerful, which it can whip in defense.

 It has powerful jaws with sharp, pointed teeth that become blunt with age, and a snake-like, forked tongue.
 It has large nostrils on its snout, and it has an excellent sense of smell.
 It is a good climber and swimmer.

 The Nile Monitor can grow to about 120-220 centimetres (47-87 inches) long.

 The Nile Monitor feeds on fish, snails, frogs, crocodile eggs, snakes, birds, and small mammals.